AndreasKarageorgos/Anonymous-Chat/README.md

 # Secure Private Connections - Chat
-A chat that can provide privacy with end to end encryption, tor and without the need to trust the server !
+A chat that can provide privacy with end to end encryption and no need to trust the server !

 This project is targeting people that trully need privacy.